PuppetMasterHex/gd_untitled1/battle_system.md

 Player death results in game over.

 Monster death results in the removal of that monster from combat.
+[Experience](attributes.md#experience) is awarded to the player that did the killing blow.
 If there are no enemies left in combat the [Victory Screen](#victory-Screen) will be shown.

 ## Escape